Mario Tennis: Ultra Smash: Gameplay

-Before starting a match, players choose from four modes, 16 playable characters, and determine either competing in 1-on-1 matches or 2-on-2 doubles matches.
-From there, a court option is picked; each court is themed as a different texture of ground, of which effect the ball in speed and bounce.
+Before starting a match, players choose from four modes, 16 playable characters, and determine whether to compete in 1-on-1 matches or 2-on-2 doubles matches.
+From there, a court option is picked; each court is themed as a different texture of ground, which affects the ball in speed and bounce.
 Matches include four occurring abilities: Chance Shots are glowing spots on the ground, and upon standing over it and pressing a certain button combination, allows the player to pull off a powerful move; Jump Shots, an ability that allows the player to jump up and hit the ball resulting in a faster and longer-ranged shot; the titular Ultra Smash, a unique kind of Jump Shot which serves as a punishment mechanic only possible when the opponent loses form when returning a shot and allows the player to perform a very fast and powerful Smash shot; and the Mega Mushroom, a mushroom thrown onto either sides of the court that causes the player to grow in size, allowing stronger and more distant hits on the ball.
 The game does not require motion controls.

 The game has a total of four modes, including Mega Battle.
-Classic Tennis allows for creating a custom rule set, being able to remove Chance Shots, Jump Shots or Mega Mushrooms, making the gameplay similar to that of Mario Tennis games prior to Mario Tennis Open.
-Knockback Challenge is a single player endurance mode, where the player competes against opponents, increasing in difficulty after each win.
+Classic Tennis allows for creating a custom rule set, being able to remove Chance Shots, Jump Shots, or Mega Mushrooms, making the gameplay similar to that of Mario Tennis games prior to Mario Tennis Open.
+Knockback Challenge is a single-player endurance mode, where the player competes against opponents, increasing in difficulty after each win.
 Online multiplayer supports single or multiplayer; players compete against worldwide opponents in either Mega Battle or Classic Tennis.

-The game supports amiibo functionality, where the player can train the character through artificial intelligence to compete in matches similarly to the player, in similar fashion to the Super Smash Bros. series.
+The game supports amiibo functionality, where the player can train the character through artificial intelligence to compete in matches similarly to the player, in a similar fashion to the Super Smash Bros. series.
 The trained amiibo can compete as an additional competitor in online matches.